 A: Yes.
 The molecules remain even if the pigment (color) fades.
 This is why some people call it permanent makeup and others call it semi-permanent makeup.
-It is a tattoo, but since it's on your face, it will fade due to sun, exfoliants, etc., faster and moreso than body tattoos.
+It is a tattoo, but since it's on your face, it will fade due to sun, exfoliants, etc., faster and more so than body tattoos.
 Color boosting touch ups are encouraged every year or so.

 Q: How should I prepare for my permanent makeup appointment?

 A: Avoid or limit smoking, alcohol, caffeine, or other blood thinners or anti-coagulants (ibuprofen, aspirin, fish oil, etc.) for 24-48 hours before your appointment!
 This can all affect how well your appointment goes - how much you bleed, how your skin reacts, and therefore your healing and pigment retention!
-You also should not have sunburn or any other skin ailments in the area to be treated.
+You also should not have sunburn or any other skin ailments in the area to be tattooed.

 Q: Any pre-care tips for each area?

-A: For lips, be sure to exfoliate and moisturize for days or weeks leading up to your appointment so your lips are healthy and not chapped.
+A: For permanent lip blush, be sure to exfoliate and moisturize for days or weeks leading up to your appointment so your lips are healthy and not chapped.
 Also speak to your PCP about getting an oral anti-viral (such as Acyclovir) to take for three days before through three days after your procedure, if you have ever had a cold sore or are unsure.
 Getting a cold sore from this service is likely if you have the virus, so this will help minimize the risk.
-(This is not medical advice as I am not a medisal provider, just advice to seek medical advice from your PCP!)
+(This is not medical advice as I am not a medical provider, just advice to seek medical advice from your PCP!)

-For eyebrows, make sure you are not sunburnt, have not been on Accutane for at least a year, have not had a chemical or laser peel for a couple months, and have not had any botox/fillers for a few weeks.
+For permanent eyebrows, make sure you are not sunburnt, have not been on Accutane for at least a year, have not had a chemical or laser peel for a couple months, and have not had any botox/fillers for a few weeks.

-For eyeliner, please make sure you have a pair of glasses to wear for the day of the service and at least a couple days after, if you normally wear contacts.
+For permanent eyeliner, please make sure you have a pair of glasses to wear for the day of the service and at least a couple days after, if you normally wear contacts.
 You will have to go without contacts for the service and through the first stage of healing.
 Also you must not have eyelash extensions.
 If you do, please make sure they are removed at least a week ahead of your permanent eyeliner appointment.